appscode-cloud/kube-bind/README.md

 ## What is it?

 kube-bind is a project that aims to provide better support for service providers and consumers that reside in distinct Kubernetes clusters.
-The code in this repo has been forked from the [kube-bind](https://github.com/kube-bind/kube-bind) project.
+The code in this repo has been forked from the [kube-bind](https://github.com/kube-bind/kube-bind) project and adapted to meet the requirements of [AppsCode](https://appscode.com)'s Kubernetes native services.
+We would like to thank [Dr. Stefan Schimanski](https://github.com/sttts) for the `kube-bind` project.

 - A service provider defines its API in terms of CRDs and associated permission claims/limitations, and exports it for use from other clusters.
 - Service consumers identify the services they want to consume.